nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/Sana Ahmed's Session 1.md

 ### Authenticity - How do you want to stand out?
 What are you selling, is it your personality, your ideas, your stories, coaching, digital products?

+What is your biggest barrier to branding yourself?
+- I don't think I have anything unique to sell
+- It sometimes feels manipulative

 - How do you find your unique edge?
 ### Encountering YOU for Idea Emergence